 They really want to know what it is that interests you, what you’re going to bring to campus that will help their college community.

-TUN: Is that theme held across schools or does it vary?
-Would Harvard, for example, prefer to see a student on the crew team than on the soccer team?
+Is that theme held across schools or does it vary?
+Would Harvard, for example, prefer to see a student on a crew team than on a soccer team?

 For example, in shaping their class and deciding who the students are that they’re going to offer admittance to, they may say, “Okay, we do need someone for the crew team.”
 That doesn’t mean that they’ll say, “Okay, that activity is going to put them over the line and make us accept them.”